brainmod/heike/Roadmap.md

 Show a hex dump or a "Binary File" placeholder for non-text files.

-Phase 4: Architecture Overhaul (Async I/O)
+Phase 4: Architecture Overhaul (Async I/O) ✅

 Currently, fs::read_dir runs on the UI thread.
 Large folders will freeze the app.

-[ ] The Backend Thread:
+[x] The Backend Thread:

 Spawn a dedicated thread (or Tokio runtime) for file operations.

-Use crossbeam_channel to send Vec<FileEntry> from Backend to Frontend.
+Use std::sync::mpsc (or crossbeam) to send Vec<FileEntry> from Backend to Frontend.

-[ ] Loading States:
+[x] Loading States:

 Show a spinner while the directory is being read.

-[ ] Debounced Previews:
+[x] Debounced Previews:

 Don't load the preview instantly if the user is scrolling fast.
-Wait for the selection to settle for 50-100ms.
+Wait for the selection to settle for 200ms.

 Phase 5: "Power User" Features